 What is cloud governance?

 Cloud governance entails the policies, processes, and controls an organization puts in place to ensure the effective and secure management of its cloud resources and services.
-All elements are agreed upon by stakeholders based on previous security history and a risk assessment of the organization’s cloud.
+All elements are agreed upon by stakeholders based on previous security history and risk assessment of its cloud environment.

 Cloud governance involves: